-

 Patients may be admitted to the in-patient unit for the control of symptoms such as pain or nausea; rehabilitation following treatment; respite or for care at end of life.
 They can avail of treatment and advice from different members of the multidisciplinary team including: Medical, Nursing, Physiotherapy, Social Workers, Chaplaincy and Complementary Therapy staff.

 People usually spend two weeks in the in-patient unit but this may be longer or shorter depending on their needs.
 When symptoms are controlled, the patient may return home.
-Patients can then avail of other Hospice services such as our Out-Patients Clinics, Hospice Day Care, Donaldson Counselling and Therapy Centre or Resource Centre.
+Patients can then avail of other Hospice services such as Out-Patients Clinics, Hospice Day Care, Donaldson Counselling and Therapy Centre or Resource Centre.

 For further information about the in-patient unit contact the Southern Area Hospice Services: